lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 The LOOP instruction allows for nested loops; the active loops are stored on the loop stack.
 Each loop stack entry is a tuple of loop count, start address, and end address.
 The number of entries in the loop stack is implementation-dependent.

-### Call Stack

-A stack (LIFO) of function call return addresses (also known as "return address stack").
-The number of entries in this stack is implementation-dependent.

-The call stack is accessed through the `x1` GPR (return address).
-Writing to `x1` pushes to the call stack, reading from it pops an item.

 ### Accumulator